python-attrs/attrs/docs/init.rst

 Private Attributes
 ------------------

-One thing people tend to find baffling, is the treatment of private attributes that start with a underscore.
+One thing people tend to find confusing is the treatment of private attributes that start with an underscore.
 ``attrs`` follows the doctrine that `there is no such thing as a private argument`_ and strips the underscores from the name when writing the ``__init__`` method signature:

 .. doctest::